NachoToast/Jukebot/.github/installationGuide.md

 # Installation Guide

-Make sure you have [Node.js](https://nodejs.org/en/) v16.30.0 or later installed on your computer.
+Make sure you have [Node.js](https://nodejs.org/en/) installed on your computer.
+It should be version 16 or 17.

 To set up your own version of JukeBot, follow these steps